sameermankotia/Watering-System/README.md

 keep a plant's soil above some moisture level.
 A sensor reads the soil, and if it gets too dry we turn on a water pump for a bit, then stop and let it soak in.

-Wrote it to practice the stuff that keeps coming up in embedded interviews: tasks, scheduling, queues/semaphores, an ISR, and a state machine.
+Wrote it to practice the stuff that keeps coming up in embedded system development: tasks, scheduling, queues/semaphores, an ISR, and a state machine.

 ## What it does